aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 )});
 ```

-### arrayWith()
+### Array Matchers

 The `Match.arrayWith()` API can be used to assert that the target is equal to or a subset
 array of the target.

-By default, this API will perform subset match on the target.
-This can modified via the
+This API will perform subset match on the target.
-`partial` property, and enforce an exact match.

 ```ts
 assert.hasResource('Foo::Bar', {